s-macke/starflight-reverse/README.md

 * STARFLT.COM: This file is a DOS executable and contains the initialitzation routines, general Forth routines and routines to read and write of the on-disk data structures in STARA.COM and STARB.COM

 When you dissect the executable it reveals some fantastic internals
- * Forth is a stack machine, with a [reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
-The compiled code retains the structure of the Forth source code.
+ * The compiled code retains the structure of the Forth source code.
 No optimization by the compiler.
+A word in the source code are two bytes in the compiled code.
  * The x86-assembly code consumes less than 5% of the size of the exectuable
  * More than 90% of the executable are actually 16-Bit pointers.
  * 2000 of around 6000 word names, which you would call debugging symbols nowadays, are still in the code, but encrypted.
 This enables us to reverse engineer a high portion of the original source code.